-31.2.4.1.2 Market Participants and other interested parties may submit at any time optional suggestions for changes to NYISO rules or procedures which could result in the identification of additional resources or market alternatives suitable for meeting Reliability Needs.
+31.2.4.2.3 Market Participants and other interested parties may submit at any time optional suggestions for changes to ISO rules or procedures which could result in the identification of additional resources or market alternatives suitable for meeting Reliability Needs.

-31.2.4.2 Market-Based Responses
+31.2.4.3 Market-Based Responses

-At the same time that a proposal for a regulated backstop solution is requested from the Responsible Transmission Owner under Section 31.2.4.1, the NYISO shall also request market-based responses from the market place.
-Subject to the execution of appropriately drawn confidentiality agreements and FERC's standards of conduct, the NYISO and the appropriate Transmission Owner or Transmission Owners shall provide any party who wishes to develop such a response access to the data that is necessary to develop its response.
+At the same time that a proposal for a regulated backstop solution is requested from the Responsible Transmission Owner under Section 31.2.4.1, the ISO shall also request marketbased responses from the market place.
+Subject to the execution of appropriately drawn confidentiality agreements and the Commission's standards of conduct, the ISO and the appropriate Transmission Owner or Transmission Owners shall provide any party who wishes to develop such a response access to the data that is necessary to develop its response.
 Such data shall only be used for the purposes of preparing a market-based response to a Reliability Need under this section.
-Such responses will be open on a comparable basis to all resources, including generation, demand response providers, and merchant transmission developers.
+Such responses will be open on a comparable basis to all resources, including generation, demand response providers, and merchant transmission Developers.

-31.2.4.3 Qualifications for a Valid Market-Based Response
+31.2.4.4 Qualifications for a Valid Market-Based Response